 This is the fun part.
 You might think that having a list to stick to feels limiting.
 But, I like the freedom to be able to spend a little more on a couple of good quality items that my kids can pass from one to the other and its nice to get to be pickier about colors and prints!

-How Many Pairs of Shoes Do Kids Need in Spring and Summer?
+How Many Pairs of Shoes Do Kids Need for a Spring and Summer capsule wardrobe?

 Think about how many types of activities your children have in this Spring and Summer Season: